preignition/program-user-guide/docs/app/survey/explanation/index.md

 - **[Authentication and Identity](./authentication.md):** An explanation of how authentication is implemented and managed across the platform.
 - **[Authorization and Security Rules](./authorization.md):** An explanation of how Firebase Security Rules protect survey configurations and respondent data.
 - **[Data Privacy and Security](./data-privacy-and-security.md):** The conceptual framework behind how we handle anonymized datasets, verified accounts, and data export responsibilities.

+## Useful web-related or technical concepts

+- **[What is JSON?](./what-is-json.md):** Why we use the JSON data format for structural exports and localization, instead of tabular formats like CSV.
+- **[Understanding CSS Units](./understanding-css-units.md):** An explanation of the different CSS units available for styling tokens and how they affect responsive design and accessibility.